hilja/file-batcher/README.md

 # File Batcher

-A slightly opinionated tool to batch process large quantities of files asynchronously.
+A tool to batch process large quantities of files asynchronously.
 It provides you some convenient tools to edit Front Matter fueled Markdown files (the stuff that most static site generators use).
-But it’s not limited to any given filetype or format.
+But is not limited to any specific filetype or format.

-It could be used for, for example, right at the top my head, to:
+It could be used for for example to:

 - Search and replace text in multiple files.
 - To rename large quantities of files.